Maybe You Shouldn't Be The CEO

 Things Have Changed

 Many sales executives and consultants like me remember the old days where one could find a few surgeons, show them your product, and then get them to demand that the hospital start to use this product.
-Get 8 or 10 of these clinicians to use your product and voila’ your company was born and on a profitable track.
+Get eight or ten of these clinicians to use your product, and voila, your company was born and on a profitable track.

 Those of us in the industry today know that this formula no longer works.
-There are GPOs, IDNs, regional contracts and value analysis committees standing in your way.
-It is not unusual to find that if you do not have a system agreement there might be 20, 30 or more hospitals in a network that you can’t even get in the door.
+There are GPOs, IDNs, regional contracts, and value analysis committees standing in your way.
+It is not unusual to find that if you do not have a system agreement, there might be 20, 30, or more hospitals in a network where you can’t even get in the door.

 So How Do You Get Your Technology Recognized?

-Bryan Eckard of Verner International addresses these issues on Med Tech Gurus episode # 10
+Bryan Eckard of Venner International addresses these issues on Med Tech Gurus episode # 10.

 There is a downside to this strategy, however.
-ISRs & RSDs by nature always carry multiple product lines or have relationships with several manufactures.
-The issue here is they may need some significant support.
-Meaning education and support in training and implementing into accounts.
+ISRs & RSDs by nature always carry multiple product lines or have relationships with several manufacturers.
+The issue here is that they may need some significant support—meaning education and support in training and implementing into accounts.

-The typical solution for the small manufacture is to hire 3 or 4 regional managers to support this field force.
+The typical solution for the small manufacturer is to hire three or four regional managers to support this field force.
 Bryan suggests a different strategy.

 Instead of hiring the regional sales manager, hire a regional clinical support manager.
-This individual typically with an R.N.
-RT, or CST credential can be a significant addition to the equation.
+This individual, typically with an RN RT, or CST credential, can be a significant addition to the equation.
 They will bring with them the credibility of their education and experience.
-The clinical decision maker will respect them as they will have ‘walk the walk” by having the clinical background.
+The clinical decision maker will respect them, as they will have “walked the walk” by having the clinical background.